LIPS-scheme/lips/docs/docs/scheme-intro/core.md

  (else))
 ```

 `cond-expand` have list of lists in format `(identifer . code)`.
-Example if you want to add `print`
+For example, if you want to add
-function that is defined in `LIPS`, not in other implementations, you can use code like this:
+`print` function that is defined in `LIPS`, but not in other implementations, you can use code like
+this:

 ```scheme
 (cond-expand